pointcache/UnityEditorSnippets/README.md

 * PlayMode - quick play mode hotkey
 * Pause
 * Collapse Project - collapses all contents of the project window
-* Collapse Hierarchy - collapses hierarchy (not perfect because scenes become uncollapsed, whoever works with multiscene fix this)
+* Collapse Hierarchy - collapses hierarchy (scenes become uncollapsed, whoever works with multiscene fix this)
 * Create Parent - creates parent for the selected gameobject in scene.
 * Move to top - adds a new entry to Component context menu(gear icon) that moves the component to the top
 * Move to bottom - adds a new entry to Component context menu(gear icon) that moves the component to the bottom